 But today’s world doesn’t stop at national borders.
 Journalists shouldn’t either.
 However, facts and analysis of our interdependence are rare issues in European media.

-We are such a network.
+We are such a team.

 Coming from France, Germany, Greece, Italy, Norway, Poland, Portugal and Great Britain, we are nine experienced reporters.
 Our working method is to research issues simultaneously, share all information and report in our respective national media, having crosschecked facts and potential national bias.